Sc1entifik/CryptoTax/README.md

 ## Version features
+1. v.01:

-- v.01: Initial Commit.
+	- Initial Commit.
 Barely getting started not functioning.
 Do not use yet.
 Includes .gitignore due to wanting to keep any tax information which may accidently get pushed to this repository private.

-- v.0.04:
+2. v.0.04:

-	1. Renamed taxtool.py to quarterly.py in order to create more .py files for seperation of concerns.
+	- Renamed taxtool.py to quarterly.py in order to create more .py files for seperation of concerns.
-	2. Created create_directories.sh to create needed directories for program to run properly while being able to push to repository without pushing sensitive files.
+	- Created create_directories.sh to create needed directories for program to run properly while being able to push to repository without pushing sensitive files.
-	3. quarterly.py will now create quarterly income and writeoff files and can use them to fill out a quarterly payment slip.
+	- quarterly.py will now create quarterly income and writeoff files and can use them to fill out a quarterly payment slip.

-- v.0.25:
+3. v.0.25:

-	1. Created blockchain.py with methods for helping you to download transaction .csv files and create 8949c tax forms with data from those forms
+	- Created blockchain.py with methods for helping you to download transaction .csv files and create 8949c tax forms with data from those forms
-	2. Support for DefiKingdoms chain added!
+	- Support for DefiKingdoms chain added!
 Transaction CSV file can be downloaded from Lila's Ledger
-	3. create_directories.sh bash file added for creation of directories which are needed but not tracked by git.
+	- create_directories.sh bash file added for creation of directories which are needed but not tracked by git.
-	4. create_files.sh bash file added for creation of needed files software needs to run right but are not tracked by git.
+	- create_files.sh bash file added for creation of needed files software needs to run right but are not tracked by git.
-	5. instructions.md added with instructions on how to use software!
+	- instructions.md added with instructions on how to use software!

-- v.0.29:
+4. v.0.29:

+	- Added Thorchain class to blockchain.py.
-	1. Added Thorchain support.
-Thorchain class will download transaction reports for Thorswap transactions.
+	- Thorchain class will download transaction reports for Thorswap transactions.
-	2. Thorchain class will also modify transaction report making headers more clean and adding discovery prices in USD powered by the coin gecko api!
+	- Thorchain class will modify transaction reports making headers more clean and adding discovery prices in USD powered by the coin gecko api!
-	3. api_data.py file added with CoinGecko class which can pull the USD historical discovery price for most cryptos for blockchain explorers which fail to provide this information.
+	- api_data.py file added with CoinGecko class which can pull the USD historical discovery price for most cryptos for blockchain explorers which fail to provide this information.
-	4. Cleaned up code by making common_functions.py which ports useful functions that are used accross multiple py files in this project that don't quite belong inside a particular class.
+	- Cleaned up code by making common_functions.py which ports useful functions that are used accross multiple py files in this project that don't quite belong inside a particular class.

+5. v.0.33

+	- Added Arbitrum class to blockchain.py
+	- Arbitrum class will download transaction reports for Arbitrum transactions.
+	- Arbitrum class will read Arbiscan transaction reports, find mining deposits, and create a mining income csv file.

 ## Upcoming features
 - Download transactions csv files from blockchain explorers.